 The organizations will work together under the IIC name to accelerate adoption of the IIoT and encourage development and promotion of best practices and guidance for the fog and edge computing industries.
-The first meeting of the combined organization will take place on February 11-14 in Raleigh, NC.

 See also: IIC debuts new IoT resource hub

 “This agreement brings together the two most important organizations shaping the Industrial Internet of Things.
 The combined organization offers greater influence to members, more clarity to the market, and a lower-risk path to the future for end users.
 We will be the center of gravity for the future of Industrial IoT systems across industry verticals,” said Stan Schneider, CEO of Real-Time Innovations (RTI) and Vice Chair of the IIC Steering Committee.
 “We welcome the experience and vision that Ron Zahavi and Mung Chiang bring to our Steering Committee.”

 The IIC also announced it has elected two OpenFog principals:

 - Ron Zahavi, Chief Strategist for IoT Standards, Azure IoT, Microsoft.
 Zahavi focuses on IoT standards and consortia and also leads Microsoft’s Worldwide IoT Architecture Community.
 He brings extensive experience in all aspects of technology management and solution delivery, 18 of those related to IoT solutions.
 Matt Vasey, Microsoft director, AI and IoT business development, will serve as the alternate to Mr. Zahavi.